dennyzhang/architect.dennyzhang.com/design-feature/system-grow-big/README.md

-# Typical Question: What If Your System Grow 10M Users?     :BLOG:Medium:
+# Typical Question: What If Your System Grow 10M Users?     :Feature:

 ---